the-turing-way/the-turing-way/book/content/introduction/introduction.md

 * [Alexander Morley](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md#alexander-morley)
 * [Martin O'Reilly](https://github.com/alan-turing-institute/the-turing-way/blob/master/contributors.md#martin-oreilly)

+The Turing Way follows the [all-contributors](https://github.com/kentcdodds/all-contributors#emoji-key) specification, so we welcome and recognise all contributions from documentation to testing to writing chapters.
 You can see all of our incredible contributors in our [README](https://github.com/alan-turing-institute/the-turing-way#contributors) file, and screengrabbed below.

 ![](../figures/Contributors2.png)